DMH-HARQ: Reliable and Open Latency-Constrained Wireless Transport Network: Algorithm Design

 Nevertheless, it shall be remarked that the real-value relaxation $n_s\in\mathbb{R}^+$ was taken, like in classical FBL works, only for the convenience of analysis.
 Indeed, representing the blocklength per transmission in the unit of channel use, the final solution $n\subscript{opt}(s)$ can only take integer values from $\mathbb{N}^+$.
 Meanwhile, to apply FBL approaches while guaranteeing to meet the stringent latency requirement, as referred earlier, $n_s$ is strictly constrained by \eqref{con:blocklength_limits}.
-Thus, both the action set and the feasible region of status are usually of reasonable sizes, enabling us to apply classical integer \ac{DP} techniques to directly solve the global optimum \revise{(the feasibility and optimality of this approach are discussed in \cite{han2021clarq})}.
+Thus, both the action set and the feasible region of status are usually of reasonable sizes, enabling us to apply classical integer \ac{DP} techniques to directly solve the global optimum {(the feasibility and optimality of this approach are discussed in \cite{han2022clarq})}.
 A typical implementation is to recursively solve $n\subscript{opt}(s)$ from the last hop where $i_s=1$ on, hop-by-hop onto the first one where $i_s=I$.
-The recursive algorithm is essentially accompanied with \ac{LUT} to store the optimal achievable utility over the solution space, as described by Algorithm~\ref{alg:dmh-harq}:
+The recursive algorithm is essentially accompanied with \ac{LUT} to store the optimal achievable utility over the solution space, as described by Algorithm~\ref{alg:dmh-harq}: \begin{itemize} \item Two global dictionaries, $\mathcal{D}\subscript{local}$ and $\mathcal{D}\subscript{succ}$, are defined in the main optimizing function \FOptSchdl as \ac{LUT}s for the solutions of local hop (based on perfect \ac{CSI}) and successor hops (based on statistical \ac{CSI}), respectively.
+Each \ac{LUT} maps the state space $\mathcal{S}$ onto $\mathbb{R}^+$ to record the achievable utility $\xi\subscript{max}(s)$. \item The functions \FBestUtlt and \FBestUtltSucc are implemented to recursively solve the optimal blocklength allocation policy $n_s$ and the associated best utility $\xi\subscript{max}(s)$ regarding perfect and imperfect CSI, respectively.
+Especially, \FBestUtltSucc is a deviated version of \FBestUtlt that considers with the only statistical \ac{CSI} for each hop, while \FBestUtlt exploits the perfect \ac{CSI} of the local hop. \FBestUtltSucc is called by \FBestUtlt to estimate the achievable utility over successor hops. \emph{The global dictionaries dictionary $\mathcal{D}\subscript{local}$ and $\mathcal{D}\subscript{succ}$ are therewith updated, respectively}. \item The function \FSchedule is implemented to recursively generate the binary schedule tree $\mathfrak{T}$ from the dictionary $\mathcal{D}\subscript{local}$ that stores the blocklength allocation policy. \end{itemize}